 Recyclability of Aluminum

-Metal cans are produced using abundant and recycled materials.
-The earth’s crust consists of approximately 8% aluminum.
-With that, it is the third most common element.
+Metal cans are produced using abundant recycled materials.
+The Earth's crust consists of approximately 8% aluminum; it is the third most common element.

 Recyclability of Aluminum

-Metal cans are produced using abundant and recycled materials.
-The earth’s crust consists of approximately 8% aluminum.
-With that, it is the third most common element.
+Metal cans are produced using abundant recycled materials.
+The Earth's crust consists of approximately 8% aluminum; it is the third most common element.

 Toward 100% Real Recycling

 The global recycling rate for aluminum beverage cans stands at 69%, making them the world’s most recycled beverage container.
-In the 2019 average across Europe was 75.8%.
-These figures are much better than for other beverage packaging materials.
-If aluminum cans are to be a perfect fit for a circular economy, then the recycling rate needs to be close to 100%.
+The 2019 average recycling rate across Europe was 75.8%.
+These figures are significantly better than those for other beverage packaging materials.
+If aluminum cans are to be a perfect fit for a circular economy, then the recycling rate needs to approach 100%.

-Because used cans are so sought-after – not only to make new cans, but also to make other aluminum products – if a can is collected, then it will certainly get recycled and stay in the material loop, in contrast to other packaging materials.
+Because used cans are so sought-after—not only to make new cans but also to make other aluminum products—they will certainly be recycled and remain in the material loop, unlike other packaging materials, if collected.